ahmadaghazadeh/BaseKnowledge/git/git.md

 Executing this command creates a lightweight tag identified as v1.4-lw.
 Lightweight tags are created with the absence of the -a, -s, or -m options.
 Lightweight tags create a new tag checksum and store it in the .git/ directory of the project's repo.

 * You can view the state of a repo at a tag by using the git checkout command.
+* By default, a push doesn’t send tags to the remote repository.
 ```bash
 git checkout v1.4
 ```